jscottmiller/DIpy/README.md

 3. Higher-order component resolution.
 4. Ability to stub missing dependencies.

 Just to be clear, I don't think python needs a DI framework, nor do I think you should really use this.
-It is more of a curiousity.
+It is more of a curiosity.

 Usage
 -----